appscode/blog/content/post/run-elasticsearch-in-aws/index.md

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).

-To join public discussions with the KubeDB community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
-To sign up, use our [Slack inviter](http://slack.kubernetes.io/).

 To receive product announcements, follow us on [Twitter](https://twitter.com/KubeDB).

 To watch tutorials of various Production-Grade Kubernetes Tools Subscribe our [YouTube](https://www.youtube.com/c/AppsCodeInc/) channel.